 - Read the statement from the Maryknoll Office for Global Concerns, “No to War in Ukraine: Pursue Integral Peace and Human Security”

 - Pax Christi USA joined in the global day of action for peace in Ukraine on Sunday, March 6.

-- Pax Christi USA participated in a virtual vigil for peace in Ukraine on Feb.
-23. See the video at this link on FB.
+- Pax Christi USA participated in a virtual vigil for peace in Ukraine on February 23.
+See the video at this link on Facebook.